Josebosquez/drum-machine/GUIDANCE.md

 1. The first thing we need to do is load the tock sound.
 This can be done exactly like how we load the tick sound on line 2.
 Check out the `sounds` folder to see all the available mp3 files in this project.

-1. Now we need to know when every fourth beat is occuring.
+1. Now we need to know when every fourth beat is occurring.
 To do this, we'll need a new global variable that keeps track of the current metronome count.
 Create this variable somewhere above the `update()` function using `let`.
 Initialize this variable to `0`.

-1. Everytime that `update()` is run, we need to increment our count.
+1. Every time that `update()` is run, we need to increment our count.
 Do this by adding one to the count variable inside of the `update()` function.

-1. Add a conditional in `update()` that plays `tock` if the count is divisble by four and otherwisie plays `tick`.
+1. Add a conditional in `update()` that plays `tock` if the count is divisible by four and otherwise plays `tick`.

 ## 1B

 1. In the HTML, create a new element somewhere that will contain the metronome count.

 1. Every time the `update()` function is called, we need to update the value of this metronome count element.
-We can do this by determing what the current count is based on the global count variable we defined previously.
+We can do this by determining what the current count is based on the global count variable we defined previously.

 1. Again, within `update()`, use `document.querySelector` to get the element that will contain the metronome count.
 Then, set the `.innerText` of that element to the current count.